 Stephen Salkever, Department of Political Science

-Linda Caruso-Haviland, Dance Program
+Linda Caruso-Haviland, Dance

-Jody Cohen, Education Program
+Jody Cohen, Education

-Michelle Francl, Department of Chemistry
+Michelle Francl, Chemistry

-Jane Hedley, Department of English
+E. Jane Hedley, English

 The College Seminars are discussion-oriented, reading- and writing-intensive courses for first-year students.
 All students are required to take a College Seminar during the first semester of their first year.
 Topics vary from year to year, but all seminars are designed to engage broad, fundamental issues and questions, ones that are not defined by the boundaries of any academic discipline.
 The purpose of the seminars is to help students become better close readers and interpretive writers.
-Course materials are chosen to elicit critical thinking and lively discussion, and may include, in addition to books and essays, films, material objects, social practices, scientific observations and experiments.
-Seminars offered in recent years include
+Course materials are chosen to elicit nuanced thinking and lively discussion, and may include, in addition to books and essays, films, material objects, social practices, scientific observations and experiments.
+Seminars offered in recent years include the following.

 Memory and Imagination: The Self in Story and Society